Deciding to sell - Finding a home

 Where are your amenities?

 If you’re currently living in the city or a large town, you’ll be accustomed to having the things you need on your doorstep.
-From running out of milk and being able to get more in minutes, to having take away delivery drop dinner at your door, it’s easy to take things for granted.
+From running out of bread and being able to get more in minutes, to having take away delivery drop dinner at your door, it’s easy to take things for granted.
 The price to pay for all that lovely greenery is that getting what you need, when you need it, won’t be quite so easy.

 Try to spend a few days reflecting on which amenities and services you rely on in your town or city life.
 Can you manage without them?
 Or come up with any potential work-arounds?